xelarep/Recordlight-HUI-DINUSB/README.md

 # Recordlight-HUI-DINUSB
 FastLED based Record Light for Apple's Logic Pro, using the Mackie HUI protocol.
 Runs on an Arduino Leonardo with the Arduino MIDI, USB_MIDI and FastLED libraries.
 Lights used are 12 LEDs on a WS2812 based LED strip.
-Additional single LED as connector inidcator also supported.

 ## Light inidicators: